 6. Obtain a final copy of the signed contract and keep it.

 Once everything is signed, be sure to request a complete copy of the contract for your own records.
 Keep it in a safe place in case an issue arises where you would need to refer back to the contract.

 There are resources available to help you interpret contracts and their jargon before you sign to something you may be unfamiliar with.
-The knowledgeable lawyers at Fiffik Law Group are ready to assist you in your contract needs.
-Contact them today with any questions you have or to schedule a meeting to go over your own contracts or agreements.
+The experienced lawyers at Fiffik Law Group are ready to assist you in your contract needs.
+Contact us today with any questions you have or to schedule a meeting to go over your own contracts or agreements.